WE-Kaito/digimon-tcg-simulator/Bot-Guide.md

 - **de-digivolve X Y**: De-Digivolve Y the Digimon at position X.

 - **collision X**: Force the bot to block the digimon X on your side (starting from left) with at least one digimon on its side.

+- **start mp attack X**: Make the digimon at the X position gain "Start of main phase" digimon attacks".